vulcandth/X4-Info-Miner/README.md

 ```

 You can also pass `-p` to get the proximity to the closest station in the sector.
 Using `-p` will (obviously?) provide information at level: 2.

+Here's an Erlking Vault example.
+The nearest station has code JSV-655, and the vault is 151 KM to the West (left) and 46 KM to the North (up) of that station.
+It's also 26 KM above the station.

 ```
-Ship: ULC-584, Class: ship_s, Macro: ship_xen_s_heavyfighter_01_a_macro
-  SpawnTime: 0
-  Sector: Nopileos' Fortune II (DOR-191)
-  Location: {"x": -60000, "y": -15000, "z": 115000, "pitch": 0, "roll": 6, "yaw": -54}
+Vault: ZFN-855, Known2Player: True
+  Sector: Windfall III The Hoard (EXA-561)
+  Location: {'x': -233300, 'y': 23136, 'z': -44598, 'pitch': 0, 'roll': 0, 'yaw': 0}

-           The closest station is: FGW-476, distance: 223 km Target is 168 km to the west (X Axis) Target is 146 km to the north (Z Axis) Target is 12 km below (Y Axis)
+            The closest station is: JSV-655, distance: 160 km Target is 151 km to the west (X Axis) Target is 46 km to the north (Z Axis) Target is 26 km above (Y Axis)

 ```
+Note: The proximity is show in KM, the location (x,y,z) on the line above is in meters.

 An example of Erlking Data Vaults: